 Invoicing.
 This online accounting software has several time-saving tools for invoicing, including recurring billing, that allows you to schedule and send invoices to customers, such as for regularly scheduled services or a subscription.
 You can also set up automatic payment reminders to encourage customers to pay their bills on time.
 If your business sends estimates or quotes to your customers, you can convert them to invoices in two clicks, saving you the time of re-entering or copying data.

 Mobile apps.
-Wave has two apps: Receipts and Invoice, and both are available for iOS and Android phones.
+Wave has two apps: Receipts and Invoice.
+Both are available for iOS and Android phones.
 Using Receipts, you can take photos of receipts, which it then translates into an expense transaction using optical character recognition (OCR) technology, saving you the time of manually entering data for your expenses.
 The image of the receipt is then attached to the transaction so you can review it for accuracy.
 With Invoices, you can create, customize, and send invoices and payment reminders; check invoice statuses; and accept payments.

 - It doesn't track billable hours, and although you can track expenses, you can't automatically attach them to invoices, so you'll need to figure out a workaround if you need these features.